qatrackplus/qcpump/docs/pumps/mpc.rst

     The "TDS directory" where MPC results are stored.
 Examples may be I:\\TDS or
     \\\\\\YOURSERVER\\VA_Transer\\TDS

+Fast Search
+    Restricts the search for Results.csv files to MPCChecks subdirectories.
+    MPCChecks is the official Varian directory name and unless you have MPCResults in folders named something other than "MPCChecks", it is recommended you leave this setting on for performance reasons.

 Days of history
      The number of prior days you want to look for data to import.
 This should generall be 1 unless you are doing an initial import of historical results